Kulalani Village

 No analysis available

 I searched for explicit owner-occupancy percentages (e.g., '80% owner occupied') and found none.
-A single listing does note 'Owner occupied but easy to show,' which confirms some owner-occupancy but gives no numeric percentage; therefore I cannot supply a percentage and return null with low-to-moderate confidence.
+A single listing notes 'Owner occupied but easy to show', which confirms at least one unit is owner-occupied but provides no percentage—therefore the owner_occupancy percentage is unknown and cannot be inferred from the remarks.

-I searched all public remarks for explicit elevator information (e.g., '4 elevators', 'multiple elevators') and found no references.
-Because there is no explicit numeric elevator count in the remarks, I cannot infer or change a numeric value and return null with low confidence.
+I searched all provided public remarks for explicit elevator information (e.g., '4 elevators', 'multiple elevators' or spelled-out numbers) and found none.
+Because there is no current numeric value in the data and no mention in remarks, the number of elevators is unknown and cannot be changed or inferred from the remarks.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.